pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 889 Apple Forms

+Today I have started a new development where I will have to integrate an Apple API, I feel a little bit afraid because it is a development with a deadline and I don't want to look bad.

 ##### Day 888 Fix Bugs

 Today I solved some bugs in my work these bugs see easy but in the practice was more complicated that start, tomorrow I start with new development I am exciting.